AqwamCreates/DataPredict/docs/API/AqwamCustomModels/QueuedReinforcementNeuralNetwork.md

 # [API Reference](../../API.md) - [AqwamCustomModels](../AqwamCustomModels.md) - QueuedReinforcementNeuralNetwork

-A QueuedReinforcementNeuralNetwork (QR-NN) is a neural network that has the capability of reinforcing and back propagate through time.
+A QueuedReinforcementNeuralNetwork (QR-NN) is a neural network that has the abality to reinforce and back propagate through time.
 This model can be considered as a cousin of Recurrent Neural Network (RNN).

 It works by having a queue system for storing a number of variables.

 First, we can add a feature vector to produce a prediction.
 The prediction is then added to queue as well as a number of other variables.
 Then once the actual value is given in the future, it will use the queued prediction with the actual prediction to "learn".

 It has the ability to adapt real-time.
-It is alsp efficient amd flexible in many scenarios, especially for game development.
+It is also efficient amd flexible in many scenarios, especially for game development.

 It was first discovered by Aqwam and does not exists in any research literature.